 The "not quite magic" solution to our latency problem is a Content-Delivery Network.
 We can't control where our users are geographically, but we can control where we serve chunks of our app from.
 For example, why should users in Asia wait to load images (or other static assets) from our app's server in Texas, when there are quality data centers in Singapore?
 CDNs are designed to mitigate this very scenario.

 A CDN is a distributed network of machines that spans countries and continents to serve assets closer to the users requesting them.
-For example, a user in Europe might fetch Asset X from a node in the Netherlands.
+For example, a European user might fetch Asset X from a node in the Netherlands.
 In contrast, a user in the Philippines might fetch Asset X from an edge node in Manila.
-Our hypothetical app still resides in Texas, yet neither user had to wait for Asset X to make it's way halfway across the world via a transatlantic cable.
+Our hypothetical app still resides in Texas, yet neither user had to wait for Asset X to make its way halfway across the world via a transatlantic cable.